topranks/wmf-clab/README.md

 ### Interface Naming

-Real Juniper devices operated by WMF use standard JunOS interface naming such as 'ge-0/0/0', 'et-5/0/1' etc.  Linux does not allow a forward slash in a network device name, however, so we cannot give the crpd interfaces exactly matching those on production routers.
-The lab interfaces are instead the same as production with slashes relaced by underscores.
+Real Juniper devices operated by WMF use standard JunOS interface naming such as 'ge-0/0/0', 'et-5/0/1'.
+As Linux does not allow a forward slash in interface names the lab assigns interface names which are the same but with slashes replaced by underscores.

 ### Modelling switches

 WMF routers commonly have connections to layer-2 switches, typically with multiple 802.1q sub-interfaces on each link connecting to a different Vlan on the switch.
-Many of these are configured as OSPF 'passive' interfaces, or have BGP configured on them to servers (such as load-balancers).

-To model L2 switches containerlab nodes are added of kind 'linux', set to run a standard Debian-based container image.
+In the lab these are modelled by using basic containers of kind 'linux', using a standard Debian container image.
 Each of these has a vlan-aware bridge added to them by the startup script, called 'br0'.
-All link interfaces terminating on these nodes are bound to the br0 device, and set to either 'access' or 'trunk' mode with the correct Vlan's allowed on each.
-This effectively connects nodes at layer-2 similar to our legacy switches, but using Linux bridge.
+All interfaces terminating on these nodes are bound to the br0 device, and set to either 'access' or 'trunk' mode with the correct Vlan's allowed.
+This connects nodes at layer-2 similar to our legacy switches, but using Linux bridge.

-Sub-interfaces on ports connecting to these bridges, within the crpd containers, are also created by the start script, as containerlab does not support creating vlan-based interfaces directly.
+Sub-interfaces on router ports conneced to these bridges are also created by the start script, as containerlab does not support creating vlan-based interfaces directly.

 ## Running the script for the first time